Nevanlinna.jl: A Julia implementation of Nevanlinna analytic continuation

 \section{Theory}

-In Nevanlinna analytic continuation, the analytic properties of Green function play an essential role.
-We therefore describe the analytic structure of the Matsubara Green function and the retarded Green function focusing on the Lehmann representation in Sec.~\ref{subsec:analytic}.
+In the Nevanlinna analytic continuation, the analytic properties of Green's function play an essential role.
+We, therefore, describe the analytic structure of both Matsubara Green's function and the retarded Green's function, focusing on the Lehmann representation in Sec.~\ref{subsec:analytic}.
 In Sec.~\ref{subsec:nevanlinna}, the definition of Nevanlinna functions is given.
-Green functions as Nevanlinna functions, the Pick criterion, and the Schur interpolation algorithm are summarized, and the Hardy optimization procedure is explained with some technical remarks.
+Green's functions as Nevanlinna functions, the Pick criterion, and the Schur interpolation algorithm are summarized, and the Hardy optimization procedure is explained with some technical remarks.
 The fundamental principles of the Hamburger moment problem are presented in Sec.~\ref{subsec:hamburger}.
 For the purpose of constructing a solution, the Hankel matrix and two distinct types of polynomials are introduced.
-The theory outlined here follows Ref.~\cite{Fei2021,Fei2021_2,Fei2021_3}.
+The theory outlined here follows Refs.~\cite{Fei2021,Fei2021_2,Fei2021_3}.
 Additional technical and theoretical details explained in this paper may be useful for users of the code.